Morten Arnfred

-Morten Arnfred (born 2 August 1945) is a Danish film director and screenwriter.
+Morten Arnfred (2 August 1945 – 2 September 2025) was a Danish film director and screenwriter.
 His 1983 film Der er et yndigt land was entered into the 33rd Berlin International Film Festival, where it won an Honourable Mention.
 Ten years later, his film The Russian Singer was entered into the 43rd Berlin International Film Festival.
-He also co-direct the miniseries trilogy Riget with Lars von Trier.
+He also co-directed the miniseries trilogy Riget with Lars von Trier.
+Arnfred died on 2 September 2025, at the age of 80.